logins/logins.github.io/programming/_posts/2020-12-31-RenderThreadJobification.md

 ### Futures

-Future and Promise are the two separate sides of a single asynchronous operation and they were introduced in C++11.\\
+We can use Future objects (since C++11) as a form of communication between tasks.
+Conceptually speaking, it is like slicing a function from its result, where the Future object represents the result, appearing some time later.

-Given a function that returns a type T, we can create an object with the [template std::future\<T\>](https://en.cppreference.com/w/cpp/thread/future) that represents the returned value of our function when it finishes executing.\\
+Given a function that returns a type T, we can create an object with the [template std::future\<T\>](https://en.cppreference.com/w/cpp/thread/future) that represents the returned value of our function when it finishes executing.
 Such value can be retrieved by calling **get()** from the future object, which effectively stalls the program until the referenced function finishes executing.

 ```cpp